Get startedGet started for free

 • Add a null input to the test.

-• Add the annotation to input values into the test.
+• Add the annotation to the input values in the test.

 • Mark the value type of the inputs.